West Tamworth

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 140 active public transport stops operating in West Tamworth, serving a mix of bus routes.
-These stops are serviced by 67 individual routes, providing a total of 1,289 weekly passenger trips.
+Transport analysis indicates 140 active public transport stops in West Tamworth, consisting of bus services.
+These are covered by 67 routes, offering a total of 1,289 weekly passenger trips.
 Transport accessibility is rated excellent, with residents typically located 92 meters from the nearest stop.
-In this primarily residential area, most residents commute outward.
-Car remains the dominant mode at 90%, with 7% walking.
-Vehicle ownership averages 0.9 per dwelling, below the regional average.
+In this residential area, most commuting is outward-bound.
+Car remains dominant at 90%, while walking accounts for 7%.
+Average vehicle ownership per dwelling is 0.9, below regional averages.

-According to the 2021 Census, a relatively low 8.9% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 184 trips per day across all routes, equating to approximately 9 weekly trips per individual stop.
-The accompanying map shows the 100 nearest stops to the location centrepoint.
+According to the 2021 Census, 8.9% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 184 trips daily across all routes, equating to approximately 9 weekly trips per stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport